 - Veggies: Fill your plate with greens.
 One of the best strategies to keep your digestive system healthy is including lots of fresh and seasonal veggies.
 Along with a good dose of fibre, they provide other nutrients as well.
 Add veggies such as spinach, kale, broccoli, lettuce, carrots, cucumbers, sweet potato, peas, corn, asparagus, green beans, etc.

-- Grains and Millets: such as brown rice, oats, quinoa, barley, jowar, bajra combined with veggies.
+- Grains and Millets: such as brown rice, oats, quinoa, barley, jowar, bajra combined with veggies are a great option.

 - Beans and Pulses: such as chickpeas, lentils.
 Hummus is a good option to have during constipation.